Humira Prefilled pen (antirheumatoid arthritis medicines)

 - swelling of the face, lips, tongue or other parts of the body

-- A severe infection including infection of the bloodstream, active tuberculosis and other infections that can occur when the body's natural defences are lowered.
+- You have a severe infection including infection of the bloodstream, active tuberculosis and other infections that can occur when the body's natural defences are lowered.

 - You are already using anakinra (Kineret) - a medicine for rheumatoid arthritis.